anou/iftheme-docs/plugins/lightbox-plus/readme.txt

-=== Lightbox Plus ColorBox ===
+=== Lightbox Plus Colorbox ===
 Contributors: dzappone
 Donate link: http://www.23systems.net/plugins/donate/
-Tags: lightbox, photo, photos, image, images, video, ajax, gallery, colorbox, lightview, picture, overlay Requires at least: 3.0
+Tags: lightbox, photo, photos, image, images, video, ajax, gallery, colorbox, lightview, picture, overlay Requires at least: 3.6
-Tested up to: 3.6-alpha
+Tested up to: 3.9.1
-Stable tag: 2.6
+Stable tag: 2.7
 License: GPLv2 and (components under MIT License) License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lightbox Plus ColorBox permits users to view larger versions of images, simple slide shows, videos and content all in an overlay.
+Lightbox Plus Colorbox permits users to view larger versions of images, simple slide shows, videos and content all in an overlay.

 == Description ==

-Lightbox Plus ColorBox implements ColorBox as a lightbox image overlay tool for WordPress.  <a href="http://www.jacklmoore.com/colorbox">ColorBox</a> was created by Jack Moore and is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>.
-Lightbox Plus ColorBox for WordPress implements ColorBox as a lightbox image overlay tool for WordPress.
-ColorBox was created by Jack Moore and is licensed under the MIT License.
-Lightbox Plus ColorBox permits users to view larger versions of images without having to leave the current page.
+Lightbox Plus Colorbox implements Colorbox as a lightbox image overlay tool for WordPress.  <a href="http://www.jacklmoore.com/colorbox">Colorbox</a> was created by Jack Moore and is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>.
+Lightbox Plus Colorbox for WordPress implements Colorbox as a lightbox image overlay tool for WordPress.
+Colorbox was created by Jack Moore and is licensed under the MIT License.
+Lightbox Plus Colorbox permits users to view larger versions of images without having to leave the current page.
 Lightbox is able to add a lightbox to WordPress gallery images, display simple slide shows, video, forms and external content in overlays.
 The use of the dark or light background, which dims the page over which the image has been overlaid, also serves to highlight the image or video being viewed.
-Lightbox Plus ColorBox captures the image title for display in the overlay.
+Lightbox Plus Colorbox captures the image title for display in the overlay.

-Lightbox Plus ColorBox uses WordPress' built in jQuery library.
-Lightbox Plus ColorBox also uses the <a href="http://simplehtmldom.sourceforge.net/" title="PHP Simple HTML DOM Parser">PHP Simple HTML DOM Parser</a> helper class to navigate page content for inserting the Lightbox attibutes into elements.
+Lightbox Plus Colorbox uses WordPress' built in jQuery library.
+Lightbox Plus Colorbox also uses the <a href="http://simplehtmldom.sourceforge.net/" title="PHP Simple HTML DOM Parser">PHP Simple HTML DOM Parser</a> helper class to navigate page content for inserting the Lightbox attibutes into elements.

+NOTE: Lightbox Plus Colorbox is underoing a complete rewrite to improve performanace and bring it in line with the latest WordPress coding standard.
+This will be release as with a new version matching the latest version of WordPress when released.

 = Troubleshooting =

 Please read the <a href="http://www.23systems.net/plugins/lightbox-plus/frequently-asked-questions/">FAQ</a> first if you are having problems.

+At present due to other commitments and that the prugin is provided freely we can offer no support and it is provided as is.

-We offer limited support for Lightbox Plus ColorBox via the <a href="http://wordpress.org/support/plugin/lightbox-plus" title="Lightbox Plus ColorBox Direct Support">support forums</a>.
+You can get community support for Lightbox Plus Colorbox via the <a href="http://wordpress.org/support/plugin/lightbox-plus" title="Lightbox Plus Colorbox Direct Support">support forums</a>.

-For more in-depth support or if you need extra help you may place a service request using the form on the <a title="Get technical support for 23Systems free WordPress plugins" href="http://www.23systems.net/services/support/plugin-support/">Plugin Support Request</a> page.
-Due to the volume of questions, I cannot may not be able to offer individual support though in an effort to resolve the issue I may contact you.
-The issue may be resolved by a new release of Lightbox Plus ColorBox but it does help me get a better understanding of the issue.

 = Requirements =

 Server

-* WordPress 3.0+
+* WordPress 3.6+ (May word with ealier versions)
 * PHP 5+ (Required)
  * PHP mbstring extension (preferred but no longer required)
 * jQuery 1.4.3+

-Support for PHP 4 has been completely removed - DO NOT UPDATE if you want Lightbox Plus ColorBox to work with PHP 4.
+Support for PHP 4 has been completely removed - DO NOT UPDATE if you want Lightbox Plus Colorbox to work with PHP 4.

 Client

-* IE 7+, Firefox 2+, Chrome, Safari 3+, Opera 8+
+* Modern Browsers
+ * Firefox, Chrome, Safari, Opera, IE 10+
+* Legacy Browsers
+ * IE 8, IE 9 (limited style support)

 = Usage =

-Note that getting the caption to appear in the overlay image by using the caption options built into WordPress Lightbox Plus ColorBox uses the image title which is generated by "Edit Image Title" field and not the "Edit Caption Field."
+Note that getting the caption to appear in the overlay image by using the caption options built into WordPress Lightbox Plus Colorbox uses the image title which is generated by "Edit Image Title" field and not the "Edit Caption Field."
 You can also manually add lightbox tags to your images using the following instructions.

 1. Add a rel="lightbox[uniqueID|filename]" attribute to any link tag to activate the lightbox, include a name between square brackets in the rel attibute.
 For example: